Experiment Team in Action Brainstorming

 The experiment survey notecards and project proposal assignment notecards were collected from the virtual world dropboxes for analysis by Professor Davis.

 June 25, 2020

 Videos of the experiment have been published today.
 One version is a complete walk-through of the experiment with images of many of the team avatars in action.
-It will be available on this site soon.
 The second version is a shorter, fast-paced video with highlights from each step of the experiment.
 Watch the brief overview on our Virtual World Videos page.

 Virtual Vocabulary: Technically, these videos are “machinima” – videos captured onscreen from within a virtual world or a game.

 If you would like to learn more about using virtual worlds for research, curriculum presentation or training, contact us with your questions or ask us about out immersive, virtual world consultations.